Noaemien/mindhive/Personal/Reading/Daily Papers/Notes/Daily Paper - 2024 12 06.md

 (2/)
 3DGS offers 3 main improvements on previous methods:
 - Use of 3D Gaussians for scene representation.
-- Optimization of the 3D Gaussians properties such as: position, opacity, an-isotropic covariance and spherical harmonic coefficients.
+- Optimization of the 3D Gaussians properties such as: position, opacity, covariance and spherical harmonic coefficients.
 - Real-time scene rendering.

 (3/)